RallySoftware/jarvis/README.md

 commands to start Jarvis and try out your plugin.

 ```
-> export FLOWDOCK_TOKEN="<insert flowdock user token here>"
 > lein run
 ```
-Your FlowDock token is located on the account page. https://www.flowdock.com/account/tokens

 ## TODO

-* Log some of the things
-  * ~~Plugin discovery and registration~~ - Currently everything is logged to STDOUT.
-  * ~~Incoming messages (at least in debug mode)~~ ```(listen-and-reply true)```
-* Prefetch users so that Jarvis warms up faster
-* ~~Treat the stream of messages like a infinite sequence.
-I think this will make it easier to play with messages in the repl.~~
 * Add support for JavaScript/CoffeeScript plugins
 * ~~Add a better way to start Jarvis.
 Maybe just a script at the root of the project.~~
-* Add support for different plugin directories that are outside of the project.

 ## Why the name Jarvis?